jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 the essential components that are constructed and configured by the `AsyncInlineCachingRegionConfigurer` class during initialization.

-SBDG’s lets you intercept and post-process the `AsyncEventListener` (such as `RepositoryAsyncEventListener`), the `AsyncEventQueueFactory` and even the `AsyncEventQueue` created by the `AsyncInlineCachingRegionConfigurer` (a SDG [`RegionConfigurer`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/RegionConfigurer.html)) during Spring `ApplicationContext` bean initialization.
+[spring-boot-gemfire-name]’s lets you intercept and post-process the `AsyncEventListener` (such as `RepositoryAsyncEventListener`), the `AsyncEventQueueFactory` and even the `AsyncEventQueue` created by the `AsyncInlineCachingRegionConfigurer` (a [spring-data-gemfire-name] [`RegionConfigurer`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/RegionConfigurer.html)) during Spring `ApplicationContext` bean initialization.

-The `AsyncInlineCachingRegionConfigurer` class provides the following builder methods to intercept and post-process any of the following VMware GemFire objects:
+The `AsyncInlineCachingRegionConfigurer` class provides the following builder methods to intercept and post-process any of the following [vmware-gemfire-name] objects:

 - `applyToListener(:Function<AsyncEventListener, AsyncEventListener>)`